aaronpkelly/aaronpkelly.github.io/_posts/2020-02-01-searching-for-my-container-os.md

 ---
-title: Searching for my Container OS
+title: Searching for a good Container OS
-description:
+description: A post where I discuss my journey to find a good container operating system
 date: 2020-02-01
 tags:
     - containers